 The temperature of your skin rises at night, allowing it to better absorb nutrients.
 This makes using a vitamin-enriched night cream a particularly important part of your skincare regimen.
 Good choices include creams that contain such ingredients as niacinamide, vitamin E, vitamin B, vitamin A, vitamin C, and vitamin K.

 Drinking enough water is important for all of your body’s organs, including your skin.
 If your skin is not getting enough water, your skin will be dry, flaky, and tight.
 Dry skin is less resilient and more prone to wrinkling.

 A great way to replenish moisture in your skin is to apply a moisturizer right after you take a shower or bath.
 Your skin is very porous right after these activities and will absorb a hydrating moisturizer very effectively.

 Avoid yo-yo dieting

-Gaining and losing weight often not only robs your skin of essential nutrients, it can also cause your skin to sag and wrinkle.
-It also puts strain on the elasticity of your skin, meaning your skin won’t be able to spring back as quickly after a weight loss or stretch well to accomodate gained weight.
+Gaining and losing weight often not only robs your skin of essential nutrients, it can also cause your skin to sag and wrinkle by putting strain on the elasticity of your skin.
+This means your skin won't be able to spring back as quickly after a weight loss, or stretch well to accommodate gained weight.